DemkivV/deep-learning-experiments/README.md

 #### Training Time

-As with all mentioned very low resolution datasets, with a *GTX 1070* it took roughly 5–6min for 25 epochs.
+Similar to the previous dataset, with a *GTX 1070* it took roughly 5–6min for 25 epochs.
 Though, improvements for such simple tasks actually slowed down already after a few epochs.